 The guide parks the vehicle in the dirt parking area for Garden of the Gods (Keahiakawelo in Hawaiian) so that we can explore on foot.
 Stretching our legs while taking photographs makes for a nice break from the jeep.

 Of course there is a myth associated with Garden of the Gods.
 Two priests—one on Lanai and the other on Molokai—participated in a contest to see who could keep a fire burning the longest.
 The island of the winner would receive abundant riches.
 The Lanai priest used up all of the island’s vegetation when making the fire, turning this area of Lanai into a dessert.

 Shipwreck watching on a beach

-Although paved, the narrow road to Shipwreck beach is peppered with big potholes (so beware if you’ve rented a four-wheel-drive-vehicle for an independent Lanai tour.)
+Although paved, the narrow road to Shipwreck beach is peppered with big potholes (so beware if you’re driving a Lanai jeep rental.)
 After parking the jeep in a sandy lot surrounded by dense vegetation—and a few mosquitos—our group walks a short path to the beach.

 Driving back through green valleys forested with ironwood trees, the tour returns to Lanai City for a deli lunch of sandwich, chips, dessert and drink.

 The return ferry ride to Maui proves to be a bit rocky—a great reminder to always bring your choice of seasick medication or sea bands on boat rides or water excursions.